wsvincent/awesome-django/README.md

 - [Complete listing of all PyCons globally](https://pycon.org)

 ### Newsletters
-- [Django News](https://django-news.com) - Weekly newsletter on announecments, articles, projects, and talks.
+- [Django News](https://django-news.com) - Weekly newsletter on announcements, articles, projects, and talks.

 ### Podcasts

 - [Django Chat](https://djangochat.com/) - A weekly podcast from William Vincent and Django Fellow Carlton Gibson with discussions of core Django concepts and regular guests.
+- [Django Riffs](https://djangoriffs.com) - A new podcast from Matt Layman.
 - [TalkPython](https://talkpython.fm/) - The leading Python podcast with several episodes on Django.
 - [Podcast Init](https://www.pythonpodcast.com/) - A popular Python podcast that features Django guests on occasion.